 But as we move into February, we reach the tipping point of winter.
 On Feb.
 2nd the seasonal wheel turns slightly.
 For those of you who hate winter, this is a very hopeful event because winter is now half over.

 Okay, if you live somewhere still covered in snow, feel free to express your sarcasm to this statement and or swear words now.
 It’s alright, get it out, I’ll wait………

 For the rest of us, know this, winter is waning.
 The seeds that lay dormant under the frozen ground in January are beginning to come alive and, while still unseen to us, are sending out tentative roots into the earth to give anchor for their first shoots of spring later in March.

 The sun is getting stronger too.
 You may have noticed that you are not driving home from work in total darkness any longer.
 The promise of the return of light that we celebrated at the winter solstice is now manifesting.
 It’s time to come out of our winter hibernation and begin anew.

-Our winter slumber is ending.
+Our winter slumber is nearing it’s end.
 The season has tipped.
 The wheel is slowly moving forward.
-It is time to create, hatch, plant, forge and be born anew along with natures start of her seasonal year.
+It is time to create, hatch, plant, forge and be born anew as nature starts her seasonal new year.